DurhamARC/raga-pose-estimation/README.md

   -f, --flatten TEXT              Export CSV in flattened format, i.e. with a
                                   single header row (see README) -tn, --trial_number INTEGER     Trial number of run.
+  -p, --performer_names"          Names of performers from left to right.

   --help                          Show this message and exit.
 ```